jaikechen/ReactInAsp.netCore.MvcPage/README.md

 ## Copy react file to the asp.net core MVC project
 1. create a folder ReactApp in the project root folder
-2. copy public src package.json tsconfig.json from the react app directory to the ReactApp directory
+2. copy public, src, package.json tsconfig.json from the react app directory to the ReactApp directory

 # Reference react in the asp.net core MVC Project
 ## build react app